Porlock, Devon

 Porlock Weir is about 3 km from the main village, and is a quiet, attractive harbour where you will want to linger absorbing the atmosphere, although in summer you will probably find lots of other people with the same idea.

-The Submerged Forest of Porlock: One unusual site in Porlock, only visible at low tide, is the remains of trees dating from about 8,000 years ago.
+The ancient Submerged Forest of Porlock: One unusual site in Porlock, only visible at low tide, is the remains of trees dating from about 8,000 years ago.
 Just off Porlock Beach, in an area that was once dense forest and is now usually underwater, we can still see the tree stumps remaining from those ancient forests.

 Popular outdoor activities with visitors to Porlock include walking, cycling and fishing, all of which are available 'on your doorstep'.
 You can follow the Hawkcombe Valley for a pleasant walk up to Exmoor, while the village is centrally placed for exploring all of the northern part of the Exmoor National Park.